mike182uk/timestring/README.md

 console.log(time); // will log 1
 ```

-In the example of above `hoursPerDay` is being set to `1`.
+In the example above `hoursPerDay` is being set to `1`.
 When the time string is being parsed, the return value is being specified as hours.
 Normally `1d` would parse to `24` hours (as by deafult there are 24 hours in a day) but because `hoursPerDay` has been set to `1`, `1d` will now only parse to `1` hour.

 This would be useful for specific application needs.